Vigan | Amazing Adventures In Ilocos Sur

 Located on the north side of town, here, this church was under major renovation when I visited.
 It wasn’t even possible to see the inside.
 I feel like I didn’t miss much.
 There are a collection of statues that line the patio near the entrance which were cool, especially at night when they’re lit up.

-Eating, Drinking, & Sleeping
+Eating, Drinking, Sleeping, Etc.

 Ilocos Sur is reportedly one of the best areas in the Philippines for food.
 I have to admit that I wasn’t expecting much, but I was really impressed by the street food.
 On top of the list of foods to try is Bagnet (crispy pork belly).
 The Vigan longganisa and emmpanadas are also very worth seeming out.
 My research found a lot of interesting places that I wanted to try, but sadly my limited time in town meant I was relegated to only a few places.